How to create an adapter for the TFS Integration Platform - Part VI: IAnalysisProvider

 GetSharePointUpdates

-This is a huge method and does the heavily lifting and I will skip covering all the boring details of talking to SharePoint and focus covering what you need to do.
-First you need to identify what is new, this is done using the HWM and comparing the modified date.
+This is a huge method and does the heavy lifting.
+I will skip covering all the boring details of talking to SharePoint and focus on what you need to do.
+First, you need to identify what is new, which is done using the HWM and comparing the modified date.

-// item has been modified since HWM & before deltra table start time
+// item has been modified since HWM & before delta table start time

 if (item.Modified.CompareTo(highWaterMarkDelta.Value) > 0 && item.Modified.CompareTo(deltaTableStartTime) < 0)

 You also need to figure out if the file is new or an update.
-In my VC adapter I created a special system called the ProcessLog.
-This was to cater with a situation caused by SharePoint and won’t apply to other systems.
-Once you done all of that you can tell the platform about it by creating an action and saving the action.
+In my VC adapter, I created a special system called the _ProcessLog_, which was to cater to a situation caused by SharePoint and won’t apply to other systems.
+Once you’ve done all of that, you can tell the platform about it by creating an action and saving the action.
 The following code is for VC:

 TraceManager.TraceInformation("\tChangeSet:{0} - {1} ({2})", highWaterMarkChangeset.Value, item.Filename, item.AbsoluteURL);